Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ### Who they want to see his page
 - Anyone is welcome
 - like-minded people such as other asylim-seekers who came here with a different background, language learners.
 - Potential employers from companies (startups).

 ### How will these people interact with his page
 - Reading information or story (text blocks)
 - Looking at the photo (photogallery)
-- Discovering portfolio/resume
+- Discovering portfolio/resume (portfolio, cv)
 - People will be ble to contact him back (contacts or/and contact form).
 - Reading blog (maybe)